 - Plant health: Making sure plants are healthy involves several practices.
 Test your soil to know what nutrients it has and where it's deficient.
-Fertilizers high in the nutrients your soil lacks can help create a healthier environment.
-You'll also want to protect your crops from outside threats, including animals and insects that might like to munch on your vegetables, and weeds that might compete for moisture, sunlight, and necessary nutrients.
+Add fertilizers high in the nutrients your soil lacks to create a healthier environment.
+You'll also want to protect your crops from outside threats, including animals and insects that might like to munch on your vegetables, fungal diseases, and weeds that might compete for moisture, sunlight, and necessary nutrients.

-- Harvesting: The most important part of harvesting is knowing when crops are ripe and picking them as soon as possible when they are ready.
+- Harvesting: The most important part of harvesting is knowing when crops are ripe and then picking them as soon as possible.
 Read up on the crops you are growing so that you know what to look for, and go through the garden every day to pick what is ripe.

 - Postharvest: After the harvest is usually a good time to test your soil.
 You'll be able to see at this time what your plants may have been lacking and what can be done differently for the next growing season.